PedanticHacker/ReChess/README.md

 ### Where can I see ReChess's license?

-See the `LICENSE.txt` file in ReChess's top-level folder/directory about the permissions, limitations, and conditions of the license.
+See the `LICENSE.txt` file in ReChess's top-level directory about the permissions, limitations, and conditions of the license.

 ### Can I develop an app based on ReChess?

-Yes.
-For your app, you can use whatever license, but make sure that you include my copyright notice above yours.
+Absolutely!
+For your app, you can use whichever license, but make sure to include my copyright notice above yours.

 Your copyright notice should look like this: